slawekradzyminski/awesome-testing.com/_posts/2025-09-24-chrome-dev-tools-mcp.md

 ---
-title: "Chrome DevTools MCP: new MCP server for testing and debugging"
+title: "Chrome DevTools MCP for Performance: tracing, insights, and fixes with an AI agent"
 layout: post
 permalink: /2025/09/chrome-dev-tools-mcp
 categories: